combra-lab/spiking-oculomotor-head-control/README.md

 ## Example Usage

-#### 1. Bringup Robots and Cameras
+#### 1. Bring up Robots and Cameras

 We need to first bring up the biomimetic robotic head and the laser pointer after they are connected with the host computer using the FTDI-USB cables.
-To bringup both robots, you need to first launch the ROS nodes for arbotix interaction:
+To bring up both robots, you need to first launch the ROS nodes for arbotix interaction:

 ```
 roslaunch arbotix_head run_arbotix.launch
 ```

-Then, set the robotic head to its init position by executing the following command in a new terminal session (after the head init completed, use Ctrl-C to stop the program):
+Then, set the robotic head to its initial position by executing the following command in a new terminal session (after the head initialization is completed, use Ctrl-C to stop the program):

 ```
 rosrun arbotix_head head_init.py
 ```

-Use the same way to set the laser pointer to its init position:
+Use the same way to set the laser pointer to its initial position:

 ```
 rosrun arbotix_head laser_pointer_init.py
 ```

-Now we have correctly bringup the robots.
-Next, we need to bring up the two cameras after then are connected with the host computer using USB cables.
-To bringup the cameras, you need to launch the ROS nodes for camera video streams and visual input processing in a new terminal session:
+Now we have correctly brought up the robots.
+Next, we need to bring up the two cameras after they are connected with the host computer using USB cables.
+To bring up the cameras, you need to launch the ROS nodes for camera video streams and visual input processing in a new terminal session:

 ```
 roslaunch camera_launch microsoft_camera.launch
 ```

-This launch file will simultaneously bringup both the left and the right camera.
-This will also automatically activates the visual input processing for both cameras with active receptive fields of both eyes animated.
+This launch file will simultaneously bring up both the left and the right camera.
+This will also automatically activate the visual input processing for both cameras, and display the active receptive fields of both eyes.

 #### 2. Run Experiments using SNN on Loihi